November on Hothfield Heathlands: All about fungi

 Similar observations have been reported at other mussel beds in Kent and beyond.
 Further research is needed to understand the cause and consequences of this decline.
 The Common Mussel is a cold water species so maybe climate change is a factor?

-Both projects are ongoing reporting to the North East Kent Scientific Coastal Advisory Group and Natural England who work in conjunction with other conservation and marine organizations including Kent Wildlife Trust, The Environment Agency, Kent & Essex Inshore Fisheries and Conservation Authority, Medway Swale Estuary Partnership and Thanet Coast Project to care for and maintain the Kent coast in favourable condition.
+Both projects are ongoing reporting to the North East Kent Scientific Coastal Advisory Group and Natural England who work in conjunction with other conservation and marine organisations including Kent Wildlife Trust, The Environment Agency, Kent & Essex Inshore Fisheries and Conservation Authority, Medway Swale Estuary Partnership and Thanet Coast Project to care for and maintain the Kent coast in favourable condition.